AlexFidalgo/TelecomSiteTypeClassifier/README.md

    - Unzip these files to CSV files under the `csv_files` directory.
    - Delete the downloaded zip files.

-5. Explore the data using the `explore_data.ipynb` Jupyter notebook.
+4. Explore the data using the `explore_data.ipynb` Jupyter notebook.

+## Running Machine Learning Analyses

 ## Acknowledgments